-The DSE 5210 autostart module has been designed to allow the OEM to meet most of the industry's complex specifications.
-It has been primarily designed to allow the user to start and stop the generator, and if required, transfer the load to the generator either manually (via external push-buttons) or automatically.
-The user also has facility to view all the system operating parameters via the LCD display.
+The DSE 5220 automatic mains failure module has been designed to allow the OEM to meet most of the industry's complex specifications.
+It has been primarily designed to monitor the mains (utility) supply, starting the generator automatically should it fall out of limits.
+Transfer of the load is automatic upon a mains supply failure.
+If required the generator and can be started and stopped manually, and if required, the user can transfer the load to the generator either manually (via external push-buttons) or automatically.
+The user also has the facility to view all the system operating parameters via the LCD display.

-The DSE 5210 module monitors the engine, indicating the operational status and fault conditions; automatically shutting down the engine and giving a true first up fault condition of an engine failure by a flashing COMMON ALARM LED.
-Exact failure mode information is indicated by the LCD display on the front panel.
+The DSE 5220 module monitors the mains (utility) supply indicating the status of the mains on the module's integral LCD display.
+Additionally the module monitors the engine, indicating the operational status and fault conditions, automatically shutting down the engine and giving a true first up fault condition of an engine failure by a flashing common alarm LCD indicator.
+The exact failure mode is indicated by combined "hidden 'til lit" LEDs and the LCD display on the front panel.

-The powerful Microprocessor contained within the module allows for a range of complex features to be incorporated as standard;
+The powerful microprocessor contained within the module allows for a range of complex features to be incorporated as standard:

-- Graphical Icon based LCD display (excluding the need for translations and languages). - Voltage, Current and Power monitoring. - Engine parameter monitoring. - Fully configurable inputs for use as alarms or a range of different functions. - Extensive range output functions using built in relay outputs or relay expansion available.
+- Graphical Icon based LCD display (excluding the need for translations and languages). - · Voltage, Current and Power monitoring. - Engine parameter monitoring. - Fully configurable inputs for use as alarms or a range of different functions. - Extensive range output functions using built in relay outputs or relay expansion available.

 Selective operational sequences, timers and alarm trips can be altered by the customer via a PC using the 5200 series configuration software and P810 interface.
+Additionally, a subset of this information can be adjusted from the module's front panel configuration editor.